 Line 42 Estimated tax penalty - If line 41 is at least \$300 and represents more than 10% of the tax shown on the fiduciary return, or the fiduciary underpaid its estimated tax liability for any payment period, the fiduciary may owe a penalty.
-However, the fiduciary may not be subject to a penalty if its 2004 prepayments equal at least 100% of its 2003 tax, 110% of the amount if the estate's or trust's New York adjusted gross income on that return is more than \$150,000, and less than two-thirds of the total federal gross income for 2003 or 2004 is from farming or fishing (based upon a return covering 12 months and the tax shown on the estate's or trust's 2003 return must be recomputed using 2004 tax rates and rules).
-Obtain Form IT-2105.9, Underpayment of Estimated Tax by Individuals and

-Fiduciaries, to see if the estate or trust owes a penalty and to figure the amount.
+However, the fiduciary may not be subject to a penalty if its 2006 prepayments equal at least 100% of the income tax shown on the 2005 Form IT-205 (110% of that amount if the estate's or trust's New York adjusted gross income on that return is more than \$150,000 and less than two-thirds of the total federal gross income for 2005 or 2006 is from farming or fishing).
+A full 12-month year Form IT-205 must have been filed for 2005.
+Obtain Form IT-2105.9, Underpayment of Estimated Tax by Individuals and Fiduciaries, to see if the estate or trust owes a penalty and to figure the amount.
 The estimated tax penalty will apply to most trusts.
 It will also apply to estates (and certain grantor trusts that receive the residue of the decedent's estate under the decedent's will) with respect to any tax year ending two or more years after the date of death of the decedent.
 If the estate or trust owes a penalty, enter the amount on line 42 and attach Form IT-2105.9 to Form IT-205.
 This penalty will either reduce the overpayment or increase the amount you owe.
 For more information, see the instructions for Form IT-2105.9.